T-Mobile eyes new strategy, may sell towers

 By Sinead Carew

-LAS VEGAS T-Mobile USA is finalizing a new business plan which may include a sale of its wireless towers to help pay for a network upgrade as it looks to rebuild its business after its failed effort to sell itself to AT&T Inc, top executives of the Deutsche Telekom unit said.
+LAS VEGAS, Jan 10 T-Mobile USA is finalizing a new business plan which may include a sale of its wireless towers to help pay for a network upgrade as it looks to rebuild its business after its failed effort to sell itself to AT&T Inc (T.N), top executives of the Deutsche Telekom (DTEGn.DE) unit said.

 "T-Mobile USA is alive and we are back in fighting spirit," CEO Philip Humm told reporters at the Consumer Electronics Show in Las Vegas, as he promise more details about the company's future strategy later this quarter.